 - B. Braun Medical Convertible, Vena Tech and LP

 - Rex Medical Option

 Retrievable IVC filters are usually made of metals that are non-magnetic.
 For example, Bard’s IVC filter is made of Nitinol or nickel-titanium alloy.
 Cook’s IVC filters are made of Conichrome or cobalt chromium-nickel molybdenum iron alloy.

 How are IVC filters placed in the body?

 Your IVC filter generally will be placed just below your kidneys using a catheter to deploy the IVC filter.
 A vascular surgeon or cardiologist will administer a local anesthetic, numb the insertion site, and insert a catheter into your groin via a small incision into your large vein.

-The catheter is used under x-rays to guide placement of the IVC filter in your inferior vena cava below your kidneys.
+The catheter is used under x-rays to guide the placement of the IVC filter in your inferior vena cava below your kidneys.
 The filter is then deployed.
 After deployment, the catheter is removed and your groin incision is bandaged.